Cloud Disaster Recovery Strategies

 - Let’s explore four widely adopted DR strategies:

-- This method involves regular backups of data and systems to facilitate post-disaster recovery.
+- Backup and Restore Strategy:- This method involves regular backups of data and systems to facilitate post-disaster recovery.

 - Typical RTO: From several hours to a few days.